 Field of Study Requirements

-Students majoring in Psychological and Brain Sciences in the School of Continuing & Professional Studies must also complete a minimum of 33 units in psychology, including the following:
+Students majoring in Psychological and Brain Sciences in CAPS must also complete a minimum of 33 units in psychology, including the following:

 Introductory Psychology Courses